kube-burner/kube-burner/GOVERNANCE.md

   <!-- add any additional Maintainer requirements here -->

-A new Maintainer must be proposed by an existing maintainer by sending a message to the [developer mailing list](TODO: List Link).
+A new Maintainer must be proposed by an existing maintainer by sending a message to the [maintainers mailing list](cncf-kube-burner-maintainers@lists.cncf.io).
 A simple majority vote of existing Maintainers approves the application.
 Maintainers nominations will be evaluated without prejudice to employer or demographics.

-Maintainers who are selected will be granted the necessary GitHub rights, and invited to the [private maintainer mailing list](TODO).
+Maintainers who are selected will be granted the necessary GitHub rights, and invited to the [private maintainer mailing list](cncf-kube-burner-maintainers@lists.cncf.io).

 ### Removing a Maintainer